Neural and spectral operator surrogates: unified construction and expression rate bounds: Introduction

 We write $\N = \{1,2,...\}$ and $\N_0 = \{0,1,2,...\}$.
 Throughout, $C \lesssim D$ means that $C$ can be bounded by a multiple of $D$, independently of parameters which $C$ and $D$ may depend on. $C \gtrsim D$ is defined as $D \lesssim C$, and $C\simeq D$ as $C\lesssim D$ and $C \gtrsim D$.

-For a Hilbert space $\cX$, the inner product of $v$ and $w\in\cX$ is denoted by $\dup{v}{w}$.
-The space of real-valued square integrable sequences indexed over $\N$ is denoted by $\ell^2(\N)$.
-Complex valued, square summable sequences shall be denoted with $\ell^2(\N,\C)$.
+For a {real} Hilbert space $\cX$, the inner product of $v$ and $w\in\cX$ is denoted by $\dup{v}{w}$.
+The space of real-valued, square {summable} sequences indexed over $\N$ is denoted by $\ell^2(\N)$.
+Complex valued, square summable sequences shall be denoted with $\ell^2(\N,\C)$. {The (unique, cf. e.g. \cite{MunozCplxB}) complexification of a real Hilbert space $\cH$ is denoted by $\cH_\C$.}